fhiso/tsc-governance/board/by-laws-agm.md

 ### 9.9 Special Board Meetings

-The Chair, Vice-chair or one-third of the Board may call a special meeting of Board.
+A special meeting of the Board may be called by the Chair, the Vice-chair, or a number of directors, which may include directors on sabbatical, equal to half the quorum needed for board business.
 At least two days' notice shall be given.

 ### 9.10 Conduct of Meetings